MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 [!INCLUDE [preview-banner](../includes/iot-hub-preview.md)]

-This article shows you how to connect a virtual IoT Edge device to an IoT Hub service running on Azure Stack Hub.
+This article shows you how to connect a virtual IoT Edge device to IoT Hub running on Azure Stack Hub.
 You can use the same general process to connect a physical device to your IoT Hub.

 ## Prerequisites